Conditional Independence Testing Using Exchangeable Pairs: Theoretical Analysis

-Theorem \ref{thm:local-limit-per} shows that as $\beta$ increases from zero to infinity, the power of the test gradually increases from $\alpha$ to one.
-However, the exact expression of the limit $\mathcal{L}(\beta)$ is not analytically tractable.
-This establishes that the test is Pitman efficient against local contiguous alternatives of the form $F_{1-\beta_nn^{-1/2}}$.
-Similar results can also be established for alternatives considered in \cite{shi2024}.
-But $F_{1-\beta_nn^{-1/2}}$ is chosen for its simplicity both from an analytical and sample generation perspective.
+Theorem \ref{thm:local-limit-per} shows that as $\beta$ increases from zero to infinity, the power of the proposed test increases from $\alpha$ to one.
+Hence, the proposed test is efficient in the Pitman sense.
+However, the exact expression of the limiting power function $\mathcal{L}(\beta)$ is not analytically tractable, as discussed earlier.
+This result establishes the Pitman efficiency of the test against local contiguous alternatives of the form $F_{1-\beta_n n^{-1/2}}$.
+Similar results can also be obtained for the alternatives considered in \cite{shi2024}.
+The particular choice of $F_{1-\beta_n n^{-1/2}}$ is motivated by its analytical convenience and ease of sample generation.